PRECIOUS-Gold hits 3-week high as Fed stalls 2019 rate hikes; palladium scales new peak

 March 21 (Reuters) - Gold prices rose to a three-week high on Thursday, after the U.S. Federal Reserve abandoned plans to raise interest rates for the year, while a cut in its U.S. growth forecast exacerbated worries of a global economic slowdown.

-Palladium rose to a fresh record high of $1,620.53 an ounce on sustained supply deficit amid increased demand for the autocatalyst metal.
+Palladium rose to a record high of $1,620.53 an ounce on a sustained supply deficit amid increased demand for the autocatalyst metal.

 In addition to bringing its three-year drive to tighten monetary policy to an abrupt end, the Fed also downgraded the U.S. growth, unemployment and inflation forecasts, fuelling concerns about an economic slowdown.